ArthurMatthys/OverRide/level00/walkthrough.md

-A simple use a ghidra on this level, and we see that it's the same as the level0 of rainfall but with a different password.
+A simple use of ghidra on this level, and we see that it's the same as the level0 of rainfall but with a different password.

 ```c
   if (local_14[0] != 0x149c) {